 ‘Natural’ sweeteners such as agave syrup, rice malt syrup or coconut sugar

 Sugar is sugar is sugar.
 Whether it’s from sugar cane or another crop, excessive sugar can lead to weight gain and tooth decay.
-Pay specific focus on packaged foods and drinks, and foods purchased from coffee shops, takeaway stores and restaurants– they frequently include more sugar than you realize.
+Pay specific focus on packaged foods and drinks, and foods purchased from coffee shops, takeaway stores and restaurants – they frequently include more sugar than you realize.
+Make sure you also pay attention to the display furniture of the products for warnings and health information before purchasing.

 With more kilo-joules than a Big Mac, a few of the ‘healthy’ or ‘low-carb’ hamburgers out there could be contributing to your waistline when you’re attempting to get back on the healthy bandwagon.
 In fact, the so-called ‘healthy’ buns offered at one popular chain burger outlet include two times as much saturated fat as the standard bun alternative!
 Request for kilo-joule details in store and compare on your own.